jonasbn/perl-critic-policy-inputoutput-prohibithighprecedentlogicaloperatorerrorhandling/README.md

 The remedy is to use parentheses for `open` or the lower precedence logical operator `or`.

-Alternatively [autodie](https://metacpan.org/pod/autodie) can be used,
+Alternatively, [autodie](https://metacpan.org/pod/autodie) can be used.

 # CONFIGURATION AND ENVIRONMENT